Life in Congo Brazzaville

 Today most farming in the Republic of Congo is undertaken by around 30% of the workforce and is subsistence farming concentrated on cassava, a hardy plant that thrives in poor soil conditions and is the equivalent of the potato in terms of its use in meals with its starchy roots and protein and vitamin high leaves.
 In the south of the country growing bananas and plantains, a banana lookalike vegetable that is used in recipes like potatoes.
 Other agricultural production includes peanuts, maize and potatoes as well as fruit whilst cash crops are primarily sugarcane and tobacco.
 Most rural families also keep chickens, goats, sheep and pigs to supplement their diet.
 As noted above, there is a plentiful supply of water in Congo Brazzaville and there have been improvements to safe drinking water in Congo Brazzavile in recent years with 84% of the urban population now having access however this drops to just 27% for those living in rural areas of the country.

 In these rural areas, water continues to be collected from springs and wells and is also of questionable quality with dozens of children regularly being admitted to hospital because of chronic diarrhoea, with dysentery being one of the main cause of death in the country not least because access to healthcare varies considerably with 66% of all doctors in the country living and working in the capital city Brazzaville.
 Congo Brazzaville has a current infant mortality (under fives) rate of 44.6 for every 1000 births compared with 66.1 deaths per 1000 live births in neighbouring Democratic Republic of Congo.
 For comparative purposes the rate is 3.4 deaths per 1000 live births in Europe.
-The video (below) provides a glimpse of daily life inside the Republic of Congo.
+The video (above) provides a glimpse of daily life inside the Republic of Congo.

-Volunteer by Country
+by Country

-Sponsor a Child
+a Child

 Sponsor a Child in Africa

-All About Africa
+All About

 African Resources